 Back taxes refer to the taxes an individual or company owes for a prior tax year.
 There are several reasons people can accumulate back taxes.
-There may be circumstances when people unintentionally or intentionally neglect to pay their taxes.
-Some of these instances include failing to report an income stream or the total amount of income earned during that year, filing a tax return without paying their tax liability, and neglecting to file a tax return.
+There may be circumstances when people unintentionally or intentionally neglect on behalf of their taxes.
+Some of these instances include failing to report an income stream or the total amount of income earned during that year, filing a tax return or w-2 form without paying their tax liability, and neglecting to file a tax return.

-Typically when you file a tax return with the IRS you are able to view exactly how much you owe in taxes that year.
+Typically, when you file a tax return with the IRS you are able to see exactly how much you owe in taxes that year.
 Otherwise, a tax bill is an official form of documentation identifying how much a person owes in taxes.
 There are several reasons why you may receive a tax bill in the mail.
 Some of these reasons include: